arorashu/matrix-multiplication-benchmarks/shubham-arora-mat-mul-final.md

 ## Key insight
  - Multiplication is computationally more expensive than addition
- - Utilise Dynamic programming
+ - Utilise Divide and Conquer

 ---
-# Preparation for Dynamic programming
+# Preparation for Divide and Conquer
 Let us break down the problem into subparts as:
 ![](strassen-mat-break.jpg)